The Question Behind the Question

 | No cable management plan → messy retrofit | +$400–$1,200 |

 And if you proceed with us: 100% of the $499 assessment fee is credited toward your project.
-Within 90 days, the assessment is effectively free.
+The Architecture Plan, when one is warranted, is priced and scoped separately and doesn't carry that same automatic credit.

 Real Example: The Potomac Estate